 Shula Weinstein serves on the Board and is a consigner of mixed-media crafted Paper and Fabric Goods for the reBoutique and occasional instructor.
 For the past twenty years, Shula has worked/co-managed Rainbow Recycling, Inc. a non-profit organization dedicated to the on-going practice of waste reduction through recycling hauling and environmental education (development of theater and circus performance).
 She comes to this work with a background in visual arts with a Fine Arts degree from Pratt Institute and in music as a string player (cello, guitar and banjo), recently releasing a debut CD of original music entitled Small and Taller Tales.
 Shula also serves on the First Unitarian Universalist Board of Directors and is a friend of the New Haven Bio Regional Group, dedicated to discovering our collective “life place” by reaching toward sustainable living through local life practices.
 She lives happily in Hamden with her partner Eben, son Avi and Sasha-dog.

-Lori Martin is a new board member and interested in supporting EcoWorks to be a vital and integral part of the art/artist/educator community.
+Lori Martin, Treasurer is interested in supporting EcoWorks to be a vital and integral part of the art/artist/educator community.
 She recognizes the value of “stuff” and is excited to be working with EcoWorks is it seeks to expand programs and services.
 She is the New Haven Chapter Coordinator for Community Plates, which delivers healthy food from businesses that will soon expire and/or is ‘yesterdays baked goods’ and distributes them to community groups and organizations that provide them to those that are food insecure.
 She also is part of the City’s Food Waste Task Force.
 Lori home schools her children and is a member of Friends Meeting House in New Haven.

 Kim and Pat are the dynamic duo that keeps EcoWorks glued together!
 They bring joy, passion, compassion and sometimes juggling to EcoWorks.